 - Finding it hard to set aside the time to study

-- Feeling isolated with no direct face-to-face contact with fellow learners or teacher (although you will be allocated tutor support)
+- Feeling isolated with no direct face-to-face contact with other learners or the teacher (although you will be allocated tutor support)

 - Issues with information technology which can cause frustration